ibericode/mailchimp-top-bar/readme.txt

 2. The settings page of the MailChimp Top Bar plugin.

 == Changelog ==

+= 1.1.2 - June 18, 2015 =

+**Improvements**

+- Fixes height of response message
+- CSS improvements for compatibility with various popular themes

 = 1.1.1 - June 12, 2015 =